privacy-scaling-explorations/acceleration-program/Doc/FAQ.md

 If you come across a “proposal pending” tag, check if the proposal is still in its early stages.
 In such cases, you may want to submit your own proposal to compete.
 Conversely, if a proposal has already undergone an interview or evaluation process, the competition window may have closed.

+## Does This Deadline of a Round Affect the Completion of Open Tasks?

+This means you can submit proposals up to this date.
+However, the timeframe to compete with other proposals may not extend for the full three months.
+The evaluation process will begin once there are no further proposals submitted within a certain timeframe.
+It's important to note that your work on the tasks may continue beyond the end of the round, depending on the specific details of the task.